bluz71/vim-nightfly-colors/README.md

 Extra Themes
 ------------

-A collection of _nightfly_-flavoured terminal themes are provided:
+A collection of _nightfly_-flavoured themes are provided:

 - [Alacritty](https://github.com/alacritty/alacritty) users can copy
   [this](extras/alacritty.yml) theme into their `alacritty.yml`